 Abstract - We seek a solution attempt for the system of Navier-Stokes equations for spatial dimensions n=2 and n=3.
 This solution has the most objective to provide a better numerical evaluation of the exact analytical solution, thus contributing to the solution not only from a theoretical mathematical problem, but from a practical problem worldwide.
+Surprisingly, we also solved the case (B) of the Millennium Problem on Navier-Stokes equations.

-Keywords - Navier-Stokes equations, numerical solutions, exact solutions, equivalent systems.
+Keywords - Navier-Stokes equations, numerical solutions, exact solutions, equivalent systems, Millennium Problem, existence, smoothness.